cml87/GettingStartedWithJenkins/README.md

 See [How to Configure a JDK in Jenkins](https://youtu.be/qx3XK82BZPk)

 Jenkins itself is a Java application.
-Thus, it needs a JDK.
-My docker container running Jenkins comes with the following JDK Jenkins uses (see Manage Jenkins > System Information)
+Thus, it needs a JDK both in the Controller and in the agents.
+My docker container running Jenkins (as controller) comes with the following JDK Jenkins uses (see Manage Jenkins > System Information)
 ```shell
 /opt/java/openjdk$ ls -larth
 total 51M